WHAT IS THE VALUE OF CAMP?

 ARE THERE WASHROOMS IN THE CABINS?

 Our washrooms are located in awash house located centrally in the camp.
 Port-o-potties are located on site for some program areas that are located further away from the washrooms.

 WHAT IS THE CAMP'S POLICY FOR DEALING WITH LICE?

-We ask all parents to check their child’s hair at least a week before coming to camp so that there is time for them to treat it if necessary.
-All campers have their hair checked upon arrival at camp.
-We will consult with parents and the camp nurse but depending on the severity of the case we may provide initial treatment or we may have to send the camper home for treatment.
+We ask all parents to check their child’s hair at least a week before coming to camp so that there is time for lice treatment if necessary.
+Upon arrival, all campers will be checked for lice.
+Any cases of lice will be notified to the parents and we will either treat the case on site or ask for the camper to be sent home depending on the severity of the case.

 IS THERE A LAUNDRY FACILITY AT CAMP?